truongvo1999/paintmixfinder/README.md

 - Switching variants updates components and gram calculation.
 - Import works with variant only in `components.csv`.
 - API responses remain language-neutral (variants are not localized).

+## Color car brand QA checklist

+- Import works with and without `colorCar`.
+- Existing colors without `colorCar` remain valid.
+- API returns `colorCar` as string or null.
+- UI shows `colorCar` only when present.